robvanaarle/php-object-seam/README.md

-# PHPObjectSeam
+# PHP Object Seam
-PHPObjectSeam provides an easy way to create object seams in PHP.
+PHP Object Seam provides an easy way to create object seams in PHP.
 These are used in legacy code for breaking dependencies to make code testable with minimal changes to the Class Under Test.

 Legacy code is hard to extend and maintain because of dependencies.
 Ideally it needs to be refactored, however there isn't always time for that.
 To be confident about new features or bug fixes to legacy code, automated tests need to be in place.
 But legacy code tends not to have (enough) automated tests.
 These are also hard to add, because of the same dependencies.
 To put tests in place, the dependencies have to be broken first by changing the code.
 These changes need to be tested as well, but that is difficult because of the same reasons.

-In _Working Effectively with Legacy Code_ Michael Feathers defines a seam as _"a place to alter program behavior, without changing the code"_.
+In his book _Working Effectively with Legacy Code_ Michael Feathers defines a seam as _"a place to alter program behavior, without changing the code"_.
 This enables breaking of dependencies and adding automated tests with no or minimal change to the code.
 This library offers a way to create one of the seam types: object seams.
 With object seams it's possible to change the Object Under Test in automated tests and leave the code of the Class Under Test as is.

 ## Installation